Tableau Software (DATA) Q3 2017 Results - Earnings Call Transcript

 Thomas Edward Walker - Tableau Software, Inc.

-Yeah, I would say it's more about the underlying demand.
-Basically, last quarter it was 20%; this quarter it's 21%.
-So 1% difference is slightly an acceleration, but it's on par with what it's been doing this year.
+I would say it's more about the underlying demand.
+Basically, last quarter it was 20%, this quarter it's 21%.
+So a 1% difference is slightly an acceleration, but it's on par with what it's been doing this year.

 Zane Brandon Chrane - Sanford C. Bernstein & Co.
 LLC

-Got it.
-Okay.
+Got it, okay.
 Thanks very much.

 Thomas Edward Walker - Tableau Software, Inc.